The FAQ-section has been compiled by international students at Ollerup since 2005.

 - It is possible to iron your clothes

-HOW ARE THE TRAFFIC CONNECTIONS TO AND FROM THE SCHOOL?
+HOW IS THE TRAFFIC CONNECTIONS TO AND FROM THE SCHOOL?

 The connections are quite good.
 Buses to and from nearby Svendborg run every half hour during daytime.